 Challenges of Email Validation in Flutter

-- A simple inline regular expression cannot fully parse RFC 5322 standards.
-It often rejects valid addresses with quoted strings or comments and accepts invalid ones.
-This makes the pattern difficult to maintain.
+- A simple inline regular expression cannot parse all valid formats like quoted strings or address literals.
+This abbreviated approach incorrectly rejects valid emails while it accepts invalid ones, and the pattern itself proves difficult to maintain.

 Validate Emails with Abstract API